Neural networks for quantum state tomography with constrained measurements: Deep neural networks based quantum state tomography

-The schematic of DNN-QST is summarized in Figure \ref{fig:framework}.
-In (a), samples are generated from density matrices and measurement operators, and the useful data includes the measured frequencies and the target vectors calculated by the Cholesky decomposition.
-In (b), an architecture that includes input-hidden-output layers is utilized as a parameterized function to map a feature vector comprising of the measurement outcomes to the $\alpha$-vector, which is then transformed into a physical density matrix (see (c)).
-The loss function for training the neural networks adopts the mean squared error (MSE) between the reconstructed $\alpha$-vector (from the output of the neural networks) and the expected target vector (from the decomposition of the density matrix).
+The schematic of DNN-QST is summarized in Fig.~\ref{fig:framework}.
+In (a), samples are created through the generation of different density matrices, whose target vectors are calculated by the Cholesky decomposition.
+Then measured frequencies are gathered through simuations of the measurement process using density matrices and measurement operators.
+Denote the training sample as $\{\textbf{f},\alpha \}$, where $\textbf{f}\in \mathbb{R}^{dK}$ represents the measured frequencies on quantum state $\rho$ and $\alpha\in \mathbb{R}^{d^2}$ represents the real vector obtained by performing Cholesky decomposition on $\rho$ (equivalent to the ground truth of $\rho$).
+In (b), an architecture that includes input-hidden-output layers is utilized as a parameterized function to map a feature vector $\textbf{f}$ comprising of the measurement outcomes to the $\alpha$-vector.
+The loss function for training the NNs adopts the mean squared error (MSE) between the reconstructed $\alpha$-vector (from the output of the NNs) and the expected target vector (from the decomposition of the density matrix).
 Then, the networks are trained using a gradient descent algorithm with AdamOptimizer to minimize the MSE~\cite{kingma2014adam}.

-Reconstructing quantum states using DNN-QST is carried in two stages.
-In the first stage, the networks are iteratively optimized using the training samples and the parameters are updated with the purpose of minimizing the MSE.
-After the weights of the neural networks have been learnt, we come to the second stage, i.e., to apply the neural networks to reconstruct the density matrices of quantum states from new measurement outcomes.
-Unlike the training process, a procedure of $\alpha \rightarrow \rho_L \rightarrow \rho$ is required to obtain physically valid quantum states.
+The detailed training procedures of DNN-QST are summarized in Algorithm~\ref{alg1}.
+Practically, the entire training dataset is divided into mini-batches to be fed into the networks one by one.
+An epoch elapses when an entire dataset is passed forward and backward through the NNs exactly one time (line 8-15 in Algorithm~\ref{alg1}).
+After the weights of the NNs have been learned, the $\alpha$-vector is transformed into a physical density matrix in (c).
+Unlike the training process in (b), a procedure of $\alpha \rightarrow \rho_L \rightarrow \rho$ is required to obtain physically valid quantum states.
 Although the first stage requires many iterations to optimize, the second stage only requires a single feed-forward calculation without iterations.
-From this respective, DNN-QST is efficient in reconstructing quantum states.
+From this perspective, DNN-QST is efficient in reconstructing quantum states.

+\begin{remark} For the case of a few copies, we utilize ideal measurement operators $\{M_i\}$ to simulate the measurement process.
+Here, the number of copies are limited, and the obtained frequencies have large errors.
+For the case of incomplete measurements, we use sufficient copies to simulate the measurement process, but the total measurements are not informational complete.
+For the case of noisy measurements, we utilize the noisy operator $\{\tilde{M}_i \}$ to simulate the measurement process. \end{remark}